Summer Ops Camp is a three-day, immersive program designed to help mountain resort operators grow and improve their summer business.

 Ober provides a case study in how a legacy ski area can reposition itself, diversify its offering, and compete for market share in a crowded summer destination.

-"On behalf of our entire team at Ober, we look forward to welcoming you to experience all the new adventures at Ober Mountain, Tennessee’s only ski resort.
+"On behalf of our entire team at Ober, we look forward to welcoming you to experience all the new adventures at Ober Gatlinburg, Tennessee’s only ski resort.
 As a year-round destination in Gatlinburg, we’re committed to balancing exceptional winter experiences with exciting summer offerings, all while serving the millions of guests who visit each year.”

 — Todd Clarke, General Manager, Ober Gatlinburg